top of page

 Accepted Papers

-Journal of Financial Economics, conditionally accepted.
+Journal of Financial Economics, accepted.

-Remeasuring Scale in Active Management,
+Remeasuring Scale in Active Management (2026),

 Review of Financial Studies, forthcoming.